 If you would like to rent a property marketed by us, we will endeavour to make the moving process as straight forward and trouble free as possible.
 Once you have applied to rent a property, we would normally expect to be able to complete the pre-tenancy formalities with 7-10 days.

 When you have found a property which you would like to rent, we ask you to complete an application form.
 This asks for various details including your employer, your bank and current landlord (if applicable).
-When the application form is returned to us we ask you for a referencing fee, photo identification and copies of utility bills from your current residence.
+When the application form is returned to us we ask you for photo identification and copies of utility bills from your current residence.
 If your application is dependent upon changes being made to the property, these must be specified on the cover page of the application form where indicated.
 If you are unable to visit the office the application form can be posted and we are able to take payment by card over the telephone.

 Upon receipt of your application form(s), we will advise our landlord of your interest in their property and forward a copy of your application form to them.
 You will receive written acknowledgment of your application and a ‘Heads of Terms’ document which details the terms of the agreement.
 You will also receive an information pack containing a specimen tenancy agreement and other useful information.